Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Rainy and Superior Lobes
-The Rainy Lobe moved in from the north east of Minnesota and deposited the St Croix moraine, made of greyish, brown greenstone around 20kya.
+The Rainy Lobe moved in from the north to northeast of Minnesota and deposited the St Croix moraine, made of greyish, brown greenstone around 20kya.

-The Superior lobe at the same time, partially covering present-day Lake Superior, deposited a series of basalt, red sandstone and greenstone till moraines extending southwards to the Twin Cities.
+The Superior lobe came in from the northeast at the same time.
+Partially covering present-day Lake Superior, it deposited a series of basalt, red sandstone and greenstone till moraines extending southwards to the Twin Cities.
 Like Wadena, it too deposited drumlins.

-### Rainy and Superior lobes
-The rainy lobe moved in after the Wadena lobe in the same general area, but only covered half the area.
-However, the Superior lobe was much larger and moved in from the northeast.
-It partly covered the modern-day Lake Superior, on the east side of the state.
-Their last glacial advance deposited coarse till which contained various types of basalt, gabbro, granite, red sandstone, slate and even greenstone.
-The red sandstone made the overall deposits seem reddish and dusty-looking.
-Deposits can be found across the northeast half of Minnesota, stretching as far south as Minneapolis.

 ### Des Moines lobe